aiven/devportal/docs/tools/aiven-console/howto/create-accounts.rst

 #.
 Select any **Projects** that you want to add to this account.
 You can search for projects by name.

 #.
-If you want to invite admin users to the account, select **Yes** and enter their email addresses.
+If you want to invite admin users to the account, set the toggle to **Yes** and enter their email addresses.
 They will receive an email invitation with a confirmation link.

    .. important:: When admin users accept the invitation, they are added to the account owners team.
 Members of this team have full control over the account and the projects associated with it.